macote/Winook/README.md

 # Information

-Winhook uses dll injection and a host process to setup hooks.
+Winook uses dll injection and a host process to setup hooks.

 # Usage